eyalmichon/TheMultitasker/README.md

   - Compile 👨‍💻 and get output from many languages like Python 🐍, C, Java, etc....
   - Get COVID-19 🦠 updates for Israel.
   - Get answers to questions ❓ from WolframAlpha.
+  - Get definition of words / Word of the day / random word from Urban Dictionary.

 - ### Forwarder Commands:
   - Forward messages randomly from a chosen group. (group IDs need to be set manually)